hkevin01/ccps-webui/docs/lombok-and-h2.md

 # Lombok and H2 Database

-This document explains two important tools used in the CLR WebUI backend: Lombok for reducing boilerplate code and H2 for testing.
+This document explains two important tools used in the CCPS WebUI backend: Lombok for reducing boilerplate code and H2 for testing.

 ## Project Lombok